NH Divorce Attorney Can Answer Your Legal Questions

 - Any history of domestic violence or abuse

 The court will also consider other factors specific to each case, like other siblings, proximity of both parties to each residence and the child's school, and any special needs of the child.
 These considerations are in place to ensure the child's physical, mental, social and emotional needs are protected throughout the process and beyond.
 There is a misconception that once a child attains a certain age (like 12) that he or she can now "decide" with whom he or she wants to live.
 There is no set age as the assessment is the child's maturity and there is no legal right "to decide."
-To understand better how the courts make parenting decisions, speak with one of our attorneys at SekellaLaw, PLLC.
+To understand better how the courts make parenting decisions, speak with one of our NH custody lawyers at SekellaLaw, PLLC.

 If I Leave The House Can My Spouse Claim Abandonment?